 In the Create storage Account wizard, define the resource group, Storage Account name, and location based on your requirements.
 In this article, because we are going to use small files, we are going to use Standard performance, StorageV2 type, Local Redundant Storage (LRS) as a replication method, and Hot as tier.

-After creating the Storage Account, we are going to lock it down to be accessible only from the subnet where the VM that is going to upload the files is located.
+After creating the Storage Account, we will lock it down to be accessible only from the subnet where the VM that is going to upload the files is located.

 Click on the Storage Account, and click on Firewall and virtual networks (Item 1).
 In the new blade, select Selected networks (Item 2), click on add existing virtual network (Item 3).
 A new blade will show up on the right side, where we need to define the virtual network and subnet (Item 4).
 Choose the subnet where the server that will use this Storage Account is located and click on Enable (item 5).